 Big Cypress National Preserve is 729,000 acres of swampland in south Florida.
-A unit of the National Park Service located in Eastern Collier County, it is part of the Everglades ecosystem and a critical watershed for the Ten Thousand Islands area to the southwest.
-It is a diverse wild area of cypress swamps, prairies, pinelands, hardwood hammocks, and is home to a variety of wildlife including the endangered Florida Panther.
-Incredible wildlife viewing opportunities, canoeing, hiking and biking are just some of the activities available during the winter months in the swamp.
+Part of the Everglades ecosystem, Big Cypress is a critical watershed for the Ten thousand Islands area of Everglades National Park to the southwest.
+It is home to many endangered species including the Florida Panther.
+Incredible wildlife viewing opportunities, canoeing, hiking, biking, boardwalks, night sky programs, ranger guided wet walks and canoe trips are just some of the activities available during the winter months in the swamp.

 Archery – Target and 3D, Canoeing, Fishing: Freshwater, Fishing: Saltwater, Guided Tours, Primitive Camping, School Field Trips, Wildlife Viewing